 A pH indicator can be used to indicate when pH exceeds a certain threshold.
 A pH indicator is a chemical substance which changes colour depending on the pH.
 The pH zone in which the colour changes is called the pH transition range.
 The following graphs show some examples of indicators and their transition ranges, as well as the colours for their acidic and basic forms.
-A detailed overview for bromothymol blue is al so shown.
+A detailed overview for bromothymol blue is also shown.

-The absorption of $CO_2$ by the ocean poses a threat for marine organisms with a calcium carbonate (CaCO3) skeleton or shell (e.g. mussels, cockles, sea stars, corals...).
+If we continue emitting CO_2 at the same rate, then by 2100 ocean acidity could increase by another 0.5 pH units.
+This poses a threat for marine organisms with a calcium carbonate (CaCO3) skeleton or shell (e.g. mussels, cockles, sea stars, corals...).
+The carbonic acid produced inhibits shell growth in marine animals and is also suspected as a cause of reproductive disorders in some fish.